wengandrew/fast-formation/urop/meeting_notes.md

 #### Milestones

+Looking ahead, here's where we're going:

-- Get oriented
+1. Get oriented
-- Pick a project
+2. Pick a project
-- Make progress on project
+3. Make progress on project
-- Present your work
+4. Present your work

 ### TODO's